École hôtelière de Lausanne

-EHL Hospitality Business School, formerly known as École hôtelière de Lausanne is a hospitality management school in Switzerland.
-The school is consistently regarded as the best hospitality school in the world.
-It trains students whose goals are to obtain managerial careers in the hotel and hospitality industries.
+EHL Hospitality Business School, formerly known as École hôtelière de Lausanne, is a hospitality management school in Switzerland.
+The school is often seen as one of the best of its kind in the world, training its students to obtain managerial careers in the hotel and hospitality industries.

-Its campus is located in Le Chalet-à-Gobet, eight kilometers from the city center of Lausanne.
-Today, the school welcomes more than 3,200 students from 123 different countries.
+Its campus is located in Le Chalet-à-Gobet, near the city center of Lausanne.
+The school currently teaches more than 3,300 students from 123 different countries.

-EHL is a member of EHL Group, which was founded in 2015 and is dedicated to hospitality management education.
-This reorganization was aimed at fostering management transparency and facilitating partnerships abroad.

 History

-Founded in 1893 by Jacques Tschumi, Ecole hôtelière de Lausanne is the oldest hotel school in the world.
+Founded in 1893 by Jacques Tschumi, École hôtelière de Lausanne is the oldest hotel school in the world.
 It opened during the tourism boom in Switzerland in the late 19th century in response to high demand for skilled and qualified personnel.